 Q. What do I need to bring with me to get the key to my room/flat?

 A. Bring photographic ID for example your passport or Driving Licence.
+You should also bring a copy of your customer booking confirmation email which contains your booking reference number.

 Q. What is already in my flat and what do I need to bring with me?